-Three average measurements are used to calculate pool volume: length, width, and depth.
-There are more complicated formulas for measuring oddly-shaped pools, but we'll focus on the traditional pools.
+Three average measurements are used to calculate pool volume for most pools: length, width, and depth.
+There are more complicated formulas for measuring oddly-shaped pools, but most of them also include these measurements.

-Once you have this number, you should be able to apply the correct amount of chemicals to your pool and avoid any future dosage issues.
+Once you have this number, you should be able to apply the correct amount of pool chemicals to your pool water and avoid any future dosage issues.